-When you think about Independence Day, you often think about delicious food, family, and fireworks that light up the night sky.
-However, for some, fireworks can be a source of stress, especially for those Veterans who suffer from PTSD.
-The loud noises can sometimes be a trigger.
-Although not every individual who lives with PTSD may be affected, many Veterans are stepping up to raise awareness of those who might be.
+When you think about Independence Day, you often think about delicious food, family, and fireworks.
+However, for some, fireworks can be a source of stress, especially for those who suffer from Posttraumatic Stress Disorder, also known as PTSD.
+The unexpected loud noises can be a trigger for some.
+Although not every Veteran may be affected, many individuals are stepping up to raise awareness of those who might be.

-Many Marines with PTSD can mentally prepare for planned events, like ones that occur annually in their hometowns.
+Many Marines with PTSD can mentally prepare for planned events, like national holidays.
 But for those like Rhoades, the unexpected rat-a-tat of firecrackers could bring them back to the battlefield and set them on edge.
 Rhoades added that the idea behind the signs is not to stop fireworks, but to have a conversation about the issue, and to give him and others ample time to prepare.

 Adam Sandoval is hitting the road for a cross-country ride to honor those who have served and to give away bikes to eight lucky vets.
 Learn about the first honoree, USMC Veteran Shane Krutchten.